mainmatter/mainmatter.com/_posts/2020-06-23-testing-mirage.md

 ## Where do we put those tests?

 Before we start writing tests we need to figure out where to put all those new tests.
-In a regular Ember.js app there is a top-level `tests` folder, where these new tests would probably feel right at home.
+In the case of an Ember.js app there is a top-level `tests` folder, where these new tests would probably feel right at home.
 But inside of the folder there are only `acceptance`, `helpers`, `integration`, and `unit` subfolders.
 None of that really matches what we're building here so we decided to put all